gewarren/docs/docs/framework/wcf/feature-details/security.md

  Describes the basics of federation and how to create clients that communicate with federated servers.

  [Partial Trust](../../../../docs/framework/wcf/feature-details/partial-trust.md)
- Describes how to run partially-trusted scenarios and WCF limitations when running partially trusted.
+ Describes how to run partially trusted scenarios and WCF limitations when running partially trusted.

  [Auditing](../../../../docs/framework/wcf/feature-details/auditing-security-events.md)
  Describes how to audit security events.